-Are thankfully very rare.
+Yes, but they are thankfully very rare.
 For the vast majority of symptomatic people under 60 years of age, the risks of HRT use are far outweighed by the benefits of use.
 There are some serious side effects linked to the use of some forms of HRT and you need to know about these.

-Breast cancer diagnosis (but not mortality) was found to be slightly more common in people on estrogen plus progestogen HRT if it was used for more than 4-5 years (see the WHI Study).
+Breast cancer diagnosis (but not mortality) was found to be slightly more common in people on estrogen plus progestogen HRT if it was used for more than 4-5 years with about 5 extra breast cancers diagnosed for every 1000 people on HRT (see the WHI Study).

-The numbers are reassuringly low and similar to the number of extra breast cancers found in females who drink more than 2 units of alcohol a day.
+The numbers are reassuringly low and similar to the number of extra breast cancers found in females who drink more than 2 units of alcohol a day and much lower than the extra numbers of breast cancer diagnosed in people who carry extra weight.

-Cardiovascular and Cerebrovascular disease risk can be reduced in people on HRT when they start at a young age but if you start your HRT; particularly oral estrogen HRT, more than 10 years after your last period, and you are over 60, there may be an increase in estrogen associated thrombosis, which can lead to heart attack and stroke.
+Cardiovascular and Cerebrovascular disease risk can be reduced in people on HRT when they start at a young age but if you start your HRT; particularly oral estrogen HRT, more than 10 years after your last period, and you are over 60 years of age, there may be an increase in estrogen associated thrombosis, which can lead to heart attack and stroke.